 Healthy Habits, Healthy Kids | Halifax-Warren Smart Start Partnership for Children

-Healthy Habits, Healthy Kids is a project to enhance the quality of outdoor play and learning environments for young children, in 30 childcare centers in Halifax and Warren counties, North Carolina.
+Healthy Habits, Healthy Kids is a project to enhance the quality of outdoor play and learning environments for young children in 26 childcare centers and 4 family childcare homes in Halifax and Warren counties, North Carolina.
 In addition, the project aims to increase childcare professionals’ knowledge on the role outdoor environments have on young children’s health and development.

 Using the Preventing Obesity by Design (POD) strategy, the Natural Learning Initiative (NLI) applies evidence-based design assistance and professional development to deliver high-quality, developmentally appropriate, outdoor learning environments.